 Think about how you're searching online.
-Are you searching from home, on public Wi-Fi?
 How are you finding the deals?
-Are you clicking on links in emails?
-Going to trusted vendors?
-Clicking on ads on webpages?
-You wouldn't go into a store with boarded up windows and without signage, the same rules apply online.
+Are you clicking on links in emails or going to trusted vendors?
+Are you clicking on ads on webpages?
+You wouldn't go into a store with boarded up windows and without signage - the same rules apply online.
 If it looks suspicious, something's probably not right.